michaelkrone/request-context/README.md

 var contextService = require('request-context');

-// set the user who made changes to this document modelSchema.pre('save', function (next) {
+// set the user who made changes to this document
+// note that this method is called async in the document context modelSchema.pre('save', function (next) {
 	// access the user object which has been set in the request middleware this.userName = contextService.getContext('request:user.name');